 Smaller development projects kept volunteers busy throughout the spring and summer at Naturist Legacy Park.

 • A member built a proper steel swing gate for the park entrance.These photographs from my personal collection were taken in the spring, summer and fall of 2011.
 Please contact me if you'd like to learn more about them.
-Click or tap to enlarge.
+Click or tap to enlarge, or view all photos enlarged (1000px).

 • Several of us joined together and finished clearing the campground access roads.